 Chat with a local specialist who can help organize your trip.

-Kids can ride the carousel in Montmartre
+Kids will want to take a spin on the carousel in Montmartre

 Youngsters will love getting their hands dirty today (with food!) during a lesson at a French bakery.
-Step behind the counter of a French bakery to learn how to bake your own traditional bread and viennoiseries (baked pastries).
+The whole family will step behind the counter of a traditional pâtisserie to learn how to bake traditional bread and viennoiseries (baked pastries).
 The bakery owner will instruct you on the methods used to make baguettes, puff pastries such as croissants and pains au chocolat, and sourdough loaves.
-Show off your newfound skills by bringing home your own baguette.
+You can even show off your newfound skills by bringing home your own baguette!

-Visit a traditional sweet shop in Aix-en-Provence
+Pop into a traditional sweet shop in Aix-en-Provence

 If your kids are older and enjoy dining out, indulge in a gastronomic dinner with wine pairing (for the adults!) prepared by a top chef.
 Younger ages will enjoy an early evening stroll through the city to sample some of the local specialties such as macarons, calissons (iced fruit candies), goat cheese, olive oil, and honey.

-Day 5: Avignon & Luberon Villages
+Day 5: Day Trip to Avignon & Luberon Villages

 Parents and kids will love picturesque Gordes

-Day 6: E-Bike Along Cezanne's Route, Free Time in Aix-en-Provence
+Day 6: E-Bike Along Cézanne's Route, Free Time in Aix-en-Provence

 Go e-biking along Cezanne's Route

-Spend the morning exploring the countryside on a three-hour e-bike tour.
+Outdoorsy members of the family will enjoy spending the morning exploring the countryside on a three-hour e-bike tour.
 You'll follow the Cézanne Route from Aix-en-Provence to Sainte-Victoire via Le Tholonet, recreating the journey of the great artist and experiencing the landscapes that inspired him.
 With an average speed of about 9 mph (15 km/h), you'll be able to cruise effortlessly, and even little legs won't get tired.
 Along the way, stop at ancient chapels, visit small villages, and (in June and July) see the famed lavender fields.

 Return to Aix-en-Provence for a free afternoon to spend as you wish, according to your family's interests.
 Some options include the Pavillon Vendôme, with its French-style gardens; the Cours Mirabeau, with its archway of sycamores shading sidewalk cafés and terraces; Cézanne's Studio and garden, where he painted some of his greatest masterpieces; or the Archbishops' Palace, adjoining the Saint-Sauveur cathedral.
 In the evening, celebrate your final night in France with dinner at one of the city's farm-to-table restaurants.